OCA/account-financial-tools/currency_exchange_rate_inverted/README.rst

 Currency Exchange Rate Inverted
 ===============================

+This module applies the inverse method in the conversion between two currencies.

 The inverse method is a calculation method that uses the inverse (reciprocal) exchange rate for the multiplier and divisor when converting amounts from one currency to another.